Best VPN 2023: keep your web browsing safe from prying eyes

 What we’re learning in our pursuit of the best VPN so you can protect your online activity

-Luckily, you can always count on The Shortcut to come in clutch with recommendations based on real testing insights, not just glorified guesswork.
+Luckily, you can always count on The Shortcut to come in clutch with recommendations based on real testing insights, not just glorified guesswork or paid-for placement.

 Do you need a VPN?

 That encryption means that while your ISP can still see some data about your browsing habits – namely, which websites you visit and how long you’re there – but it can’t necessarily see the contents of that data.
-However, it can sell that information, coupled with your personal information, provided you haven’t opted out.
+Even so, what it can do, and what VPNs can prevent, is sell the info it does have, couple with your personal information, to the highest bidder.
+You can opt out of that, but you’ll need to figure out how first.
 If that’s not an issue to you, you may not need a VPN at home.

 Out in the world, however, it’s a different story.
 An enterprising hacker can use a router to broadcast the same network name (called an SSID) as a business’ WiFi network, and if you connect to that access point, your data is theirs for the taking.
 In simple terms, a VPN shields that data, acting as a tunnel through which your data travels to get where it’s going.